 Conclusion

 Dental crowns provide structure and support to damaged teeth but can fall out for various reasons.
-“My crown fell out, but it doesn’t hurt.”
+“My crown fell out but it doesn’t hurt.”
 Even without pain, leaving the issue untreated can lead to infection, decay, and gum issues.
 No matter the circumstance, always contact your dentist if your crown falls out.
 Who should call?
 Invest in your smile with the best dentistry in Arlington with Bloom Dental.
+Schedule your appointment today with a trusted dental crowns Arlington VA provider to restore and protect your tooth as soon as possible.
 Book an appointment today.